Mark Sykes: Exhumation for biological research

 In 2007, 88 years after Sir Mark Sykes died, all the living descendants gave their permission to exhume his body for scientific investigation headed by virologist John Oxford.
 His remains were exhumed in mid-September 2008.
 His remains were of interest because he had been buried in a lead-lined coffin, and this was thought likely to have preserved Spanish flu viral particles intact.
-Any samples taken are to be used for research in the quest to develop defences against future influenza pandemics.
+Any samples taken were to be used for research in the quest to develop defences against future influenza pandemics.
 The Spanish flu virus itself became a human infection by a mutation of an avian virus called H1N1.

 There are only five other extant samples of the Spanish flu virus.
 Professor Oxford's team was expecting to find a well-preserved cadaver.
 However, the coffin was found to be split because of the weight of soil over it, and the cadaver was found to be badly decomposed.
 Nonetheless, samples of lung and brain tissue were taken through the split in the coffin, with the coffin remaining in situ in the grave during this process.
 Soon afterwards, the open grave was sealed again by refilling it with earth.